 open/close all folders

-- Code Geass is like this.
-While there's a whole alternate history worked out, the show's mythology relies on things like a free-energy supplying mineral called Sakuradite (that powers giant robots) and a society of immortals who give out mental superpowers to people and then pass on their immortality to them, so clearly there's something different going on that isn't just caused by the differing historical events.
+- While there's a whole alternate history worked out for Code Geass, the show's mythology relies on things like a free-energy supplying mineral called Sakuradite (that powers giant robots) and a society of immortals who give out mental superpowers to people and then pass on their immortality to them, so clearly there's something different going on that isn't just caused by the differing historical events.
 It could be that whatever is going on is what caused history to be different in the first place.
 And on top of that, the most common mental superpowers involve some form of memory alteration, so that alternate history is itself unreliable.

-- However, the 2003 anime's setting is explicitly a parallel universe to the real world, with a specified point of divergence, meaning it falls under Alien Space Bats.
-The manga, by contrast, may well fall under this; the proliferation of Fantasy Counterpart Culture nations implies a great similarity to the real world, but no actual connection is ever made between the two.
+- The 2003 Fullmetal Alchemist anime's setting is explicitly a parallel universe to the real world, with a specified point of divergence, meaning it falls under Alien Space Bats.
+The Fullmetal Alchemist manga, by contrast, falls under this trope: the proliferation of Fantasy Counterpart Culture nations implies a great similarity to the real world, but no actual connection is ever made between the two.